spiral/docs/security/validation.md

 ### File Checker - prefix `file::`
 File checker fully supports the filename provided in a string form or using `UploadedFileInterface` (PSR-7).
-This makes the checker very useful for uploading files.

 | Rule          | Parameters            | Description
 | ---           | ---                   | ---